Skip to main content

 14. This certainly could have waited until later, but I have now seen enough base ggplot graphs that I really like to change their overall look.↩︎

-This page titled 1.9: Practice problems is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.9: Practice problems is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform.